openwrt/asu/README.md

 change between versions.

-It's also possible to check for a new version without sending packages by removing `packages` from the request.
+It's also possible to check for a new version without sending packages by removing `installed` from the request.

 ### Response `status 200`